-We all feel overwhelmed at different times in our lives, this is a normal experience.
-We all deal with life's challenges in our own unique way.
-Having suicidal thoughts is common, and can occur for many reasons and sometimes for no reason at all.
+We can all feel overwhelmed at different times in our lives, and we all deal with life experiences and challenges in different ways.
+Having suicidal thoughts is more common than we think and there are many reasons why someone may feel this way, but sometimes we have suicidal thoughts and feelings for no reason at all.